 top of page

-GEMASC is a research group of the Technology Center (Centro de Tecnologia - CT) at the Federal University of Santa Maria (Universidade Federal de Santa Maria - UFSM), associated with the postgraduate program in Civil Engineering (Programa de Pós-Graduação em Engenharia Civil - PPGEC) with the collaboration of undergraduate students.
-The group works in an interdisciplinary environment to contribute to developing and understanding alternative and traditional materials with a low environmental impact in the construction industry.
-The group focuses on cementitious materials (concrete and mortar) based on conventional Portland cement, as well as alternative binders (mainly alkali-activated cement and geopolymers).
-The research group evaluates the feasibility -from a scientific-technical point of view - of recycling industrial waste or by-products and their potential inclusion as raw material in the production of different building materials (including concrete, mineral admixtures, alternative binders, and ceramic materials).
-The developed materials are characterized from a nano- to micrometric scale, as well as their mechanical properties and performance.
+GEMASC is a research group at the Technology Center (CT) of the Federal University of Santa Maria (UFSM), associated with the Postgraduate Program in Civil Engineering (PPGEC) and involving undergraduate students.
+The research group works in an interdisciplinary environment with the goal of contributing to the development, characterization, and understanding of traditional and alternative materials with reduced environmental impact within the construction industry.
+In general, the group focuses on the study of cementitious materials (mortars and concretes) derived from conventional Portland cement binders, as well as alternative binders (mainly alkali-activated cements and geopolymers).
+It also evaluates the scientific and technical feasibility of valorizing different industrial waste and/or byproducts and their potential inclusion as raw materials in the production of various construction materials, such as concrete, supplementary cementitious materials (or mineral additions), alternative binders, and the production of ceramic materials, among others.
+In this sense, different materials are characterized from a nanometric scale, as well as their mechanical properties and their performance in service (durability and service life).

 Mission